Fertiliser storage and handling is a major consideration throughout the distribution chain.

 This plan has been produced in collaboration with Farmers Unions and the Police and may change.

 Content is based on information available April 2015.
 The guidance on the page is of a general nature and is based on sources of information currently available.
-Whilst CF Fertilisers has used its best endeavors to ensure the accuracy of the guidance, it cannot accept responsibility for any liability resulting from it's use.
+Whilst CF Fertilisers has used its best endeavours to ensure the accuracy of the guidance, it cannot accept responsibility for any liability resulting from it's use.